Sabircodr/sortAlgo/Graphs/GREADME.md

 - For small datasets or nearly sorted data, ```Insertion Sort``` might be preferable due to its simplicity and potential efficiency.
 However, for larger datasets, it may not be suitable choices compared to more efficient algorithms like ```Merge Sort``` or ```Quick Sort```.

 ### Overall Comparision

-The combined graph provides a visual comparison of the performance of Bubble Sort, Selection Sort, and Insertion Sort across different dataset sizes.
+The combined graph provides a visual comparison of the performance of ```Bubble Sort```, ```Selection Sort```, and ```Insertion Sort``` across different dataset sizes.
 Each algorithm's runtime is plotted against the size of the dataset, allowing for a clear understanding of their efficiency.

 ![image](https://github.com/Sabircodr/sortAlgo/assets/121866176/a884c3c3-824a-4919-8142-82278512731d)

-One notable observation from the graph is the steep curve of Bubble Sort compared to the other two algorithms.
-This steepness might lead to confusion regarding whether Bubble Sort truly follows a quadratic  runtime complexity.
+One notable observation from the graph is the steep curve of ```Bubble Sort``` compared to the other two algorithms.
+This steepness might lead to confusion regarding whether Bubble Sort truly follows a _quadratic_  runtime complexity.

 > [!IMPORTANT]
 > However, it's important to remember that the time complexity of an algorithm is not directly equal to the actual time required to execute it, but rather an algebraic representation of the number of times a statement executes.
 Therefore, while the graph may appear to have different scaling, the underlying algorithmic complexity remains consistent.